Traveling waves and homogeneous fragmentation: Discussion

-One particular technical difficulty in the above argument is that one needs to uniformly control the terms $L_p (x-\log |\Pi_i(t)| -c_p t)$ in order to ``factor out" the common approximation $L_p(x+\alpha_p t)$.
-One could try to control the position of the left-most particle to do this (as in \cite{Ha}), however, this turns out to be inconvenient and another technique -taking the martingales along the so-called stopping-lines- appears to work better.
-This is a classical idea in the context of BBM (see for example Neveu \cite{neveu} and Kyprianou \cite{kyp AIHP}) and BRW (see for example Biggins and Kyprianou \cite{BK97, BK2005}).
+One particular technical difficulty in the above argument is that one needs to uniformly control the terms $L_p (x-{\log}|\Pi_i(t)| -c_p t)$ in order to ``factor out'' the common approximation $L_p(x+\alpha_p t)$.
+One could try to control the position of the left-most particle to do this (as in \cite{Ha}), however, this turns out to be inconvenient and another technique, namely, projecting the martingales along the so-called stopping-lines, appears to work better.
+This is a classical idea in the context of BBM (see, e.g., Neveu \cite{neveu} and Kyprianou \cite{kypAIHP}) and BRW (see, e.g., Biggins and Kyprianou \cite{BK97,BK2005}).